raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ---

-### catenation without the catch, and an obervation
+### catenation without the catch, and an observation

 Computing the catenation of any two deterministic finite-state recognizers is thus: